What You Need to Know About ISO 45001

 How does the new ISO 45001 differ from OHSAS 18001?

-ISO 45001 focuses on processes, the organization as a whole, and different stakeholders.
-It also emphasizes both risks and opportunities.
-OHSAS 18001 is procedure-based, does not consider interested parties outside the organization, and deals exclusively with risk.
+You might be wondering how ISO 45001 is different from OHSAS 18001.
+ISO 45001 focuses on processes, the organisation as a whole, and different stakeholders.
+It also emphasises both risks and opportunities, while OHSAS 18001 is procedure-based, does not consider interested parties outside the organisation, and deals exclusively with risk.
+OHSAS 18001 was also retired in 2021, so most organisations follow ISO 45001 regulations.

-The ISO 45001 standard contains a new requirement; the context of the organization (Clause 4) must be determined.
-The context of the organization refers to the issues that are relevant to the organization’s purpose.
-These issues can have a positive or negative impact on the intended results of your OH&S management system.
+Clause 4 of the ISO 45001 standard contains a requirement related to the context of the organisation.
+The context of the organisation refers to the elements that are relevant to the organisation’s purpose.
+These elements can either positively or negatively impact the intended results of your OH&S management system.

-Examples of issues include the legal, political or competitive environment, changes in this environment, suppliers, partners, new technologies and/or resources.
-Not only should the needs and expectations of workers be determined, but also the requirements of other interested parties such as clients, shareholders, suppliers, and people affected by the organization’s activities).
-Needs and expectations could become future legal requirements.
+Examples of these elements include the legal, political or competitive environment, changes in this environment, suppliers, partners, new technologies and/or resources.
+Not only should the needs and expectations of workers be determined, but also the requirements of other interested parties such as clients, shareholders, suppliers, and people affected by the organisation’s activities.

+The definition of workers in OHSAS 18001 and ISO 45001 also differ.
 While OHSAS 18001 focused in practice on the employees, contractors, and visitors at the workplace, ISO 45001 includes workers from external providers, contractors, agency workers, and others.
-This is to the extent the organization shares control over their work or work-related activities (Clause 3.3).
+This is the extent the organisation shares control over their work or work-related activities (Clause 3.3).

 Contractors, hired personnel, and even suppliers must be included in safety management as part of the scope.
-Top management is also included as workers.
+Top management is also defined as workers in the standard.

-OHSAS 18001 required that employees only be informed about the organization’s safety policy, legal and other safety requirements, consequences, and their own role.
+OHSAS 18001 required that employees only be informed about the organisation’s safety policy, legal and other safety requirements, consequences, and their own role.
 ISO 45001 requires consultation and participation of non-managerial workers.
-Employers must take into account their needs and expectations.
+Employers must consider their needs and expectations as well.

 ISO 45001 specifies in detail where consultation and participation of workers is required: see clause 5.4. of the standard.

 OHSAS 18001 only covers negative risks.
 Risk in OHSAS 18001 is defined as the combination of probability and consequences of a hazardous event.
-ISO 45001 defines risk as the effect of uncertainty, which can be both positive and negative.
+On the other hand, ISO 45001 defines risk as the effect of uncertainty, which can be both positive and negative.

 That’s why ISO 45001 introduces the term occupational health and safety opportunity.
 This term includes circumstances that can lead to improvement of occupational health and safety performance.

-ISO 45001, like OHSAS 18001, does not include product safety, property damage or environmental impact.
+ISO 45001, like OHSAS 18001, doesnt include product safety, property damage or environmental impact.
 These elements are beyond the risks to workers and other relevant interested parties.
-The focus in ISO 45001 remains on occupational risks and opportunities.
-See clause 1 of the standard.
+The focus of ISO 45001 remains on occupational risks and opportunities.
+(See clause 1 of the standard.)

 The following are some new or considerably modified clauses in ISO 45001 compared to OHSAS 18001:

-Clause 4.1: Understanding the organization and its context
+Clause 4.1: Understanding the organisation and its context

 Employers must identify all relevant internal and external issues.
-These issues influence the organization’s ability to achieve it’s intended performance of the OH&S management system.
+These issues influence the organisation’s ability to achieve its intended performance of the OH&S management system.
 See Annex A.4.1 for a large list of examples.

 Clause 4.2: Needs and expectations of workers and other interested parties